eProsima/vulcanexus/docs/rst/tutorials/micro/memory_management/memory_management.rst

 micro-ROS Client provides a full control over the memory usage during build, configuration and runtime.
 This is one the most important requisites in order to fit in low resources system and also in order to guarantee a hard real-time operation.

-The memory management in micro-ROS Client can be tunned at multiple levels so the user can use different mechanisms for fitting its requirements within the micro-ROS environment.
+The memory management in micro-ROS Client can be configured at multiple levels so the user can use different mechanisms for fitting its requirements within the micro-ROS environment.

 In general, micro-ROS by default will use:

 * Static allocated memory in **build time**
 * A bounded stack memory consumption
-* A bounded ammount of **dynamic memory** during entity creation and destruction (configuration time)
+* A bounded amount of **dynamic memory** during entity creation and destruction (configuration time)
 * Zero **dynamic memory** during runtime